shivenpatro/Hash-Chat/README.md

     *   Check the Holesky network status on Etherscan; the network might be slow or congested.
     *   Ensure MetaMask is connected and set to the **Holesky Test Network**.
 *   **Connection Issues:**
     *   Make sure MetaMask is unlocked and connected to the site.
-Try disconnecting and reconnecting via the HashChat interface.
+Try disconnecting and reconnecting via the Hash-Chat interface.
     *   Confirm MetaMask is set to the **Holesky Test Network**.
 *   **Interface Issues (Broken Layout, Messages Not Updating):**
     *   Try a hard refresh (Ctrl+Shift+R or Cmd+Shift+R).